Presidential debate: Trump, Biden clash over Barrett Supreme Court nomination, ObamaCare as insults fly

 Trump accused Biden of embracing Bernie Sanders' socialist "manifesto" and when Biden stood his ground, Trump said: "You just lost the left."

 Trump lobbed attacks on Biden, including on his smarts and crowd sizes.
-Biden tried to shut him down by calling him a liar, "clown" and telling him to shut up.
+Biden tried to shut him down by calling him a liar, "clown" and asking will you "shut up, man?"

 "Folks, do you have any idea what this clown is doing?"
 Biden said at one point.